zarino/zarino.co.uk/posts/2013-12-21-unfortunate-exclusivity-of-art.md

 > "Oh, I'm so glad.
 I had an argument with one of our nuns and she said we shouldn't try and criticize what we didn't understand.
 Now I shall tell her I have had it straight from a real artist, and snubs to her."

 Charles, at this point in the story, couldn't care less about modern art.
-He dances—a pale teenage girl draped limply in his arms—with his eyes sternly fixed on his childhood lover, Sebastian, who is rapidly hurtling towards oblivion under an unholy trinity of vices: religion, guilt and sexuality.
+He dances—a pale teenage girl draped limply in his arms—with his eyes sternly fixed on his childhood lover, Sebastian, who is rapidly hurtling towards oblivion under an unholy trinity of vices: sexuality, religion, and guilt.

 ![Charles dances with Cordelia in Brideshead Revisited](/media/brideshead-revisited.jpg)